vprtwn/benzguo.github.io/poetry/dream_email.md

-I have a friend from staten island she went into the archives on saturday night and she said she saw the email doctors working so I asked her, did they look like the light beings on the website? and she said
+I have a friend from staten island she went into the archives on saturday night and she said she saw the email doctors working so I asked her did they look like the light beings on the website? and she said

-"yes they look like humans
+"yes they look like humans but they’ve got bright eyes and they’re very serene, very peaceful. you get this peace and this unconditional love from them and they have these rays emanating from their heads"

-but they’ve got bright eyes and they’re very serene very peaceful. you get this peace and this unconditional love from them and they have these rays emanating from their heads" it's hard to describe, you’ve gotta look at it for yourself go to the website and look at the picture this fine artist went into the archives and she just drew what she saw
+it's hard to describe, you’ve gotta look at it for yourself go to the website and look at the picture this fine artist went into the archives and she just drew what she saw